"Freshmen 15" Fact or Myth?

 Recipe of the Week

 Pick up a copy of Howard County Fair tabloid at locations around the county, or at the Extension Office.
+New this year, is a pie contest and a decorated cupcake contest on Saturday.
+Be sure to check them out!

 This recipe was shared by Gladine Bennett, a member of the New Horizon EHC club.